yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/docker.md

 title: Create a local YugabyteDB cluster on Docker
 headerTitle: 2.
 Create a local cluster
 linkTitle: 2.
 Create a local cluster
-description: Create a local cluster on Docker in less than five minutes
+description: Create a local YugabyteDB cluster on Docker in less than five minutes
 menu:
   latest:
     parent: quick-start